 To invert USB_DP/USB_DM use the bit DATAPOL in the USB_PHY_CTRL register in the system control module.
-See the TMS320DM355 ARM Subsystem Reference Guide (SPRUFB3) for more information on the USB_PHY_CTL register.
+For more information on the USB_PHY_CTL register, see the TMS320DM335 Digital Media System-on-Chip (DMSoC) ARM Subsystem Reference Guide (SPRUFX7).

 2.4 Indexed and Non-Indexed Registers